Rayna Batya Berlin

 When I had expounded these words before my aunt, she reflected a great deal, and seemed to consider all the things that I had said. … After many thoughts and deep ones, she said to me: “What can be done?
 Yes, yes, thus it is: Turn to the right, turn to the left; in the end it is for us miserable and disgraced women to bow our heads beneath our evil fortune.
 Righteous are You, God, in all that has been decreed concerning us.
 Your Torah is certainly true and Your laws are a deep abyss; there is no speech nor are there words.
 Blessed are You who created me according to Your will.”
 Afterwards, she turned to me and said, “Just as everything has an end and limit, so let there come an end and limit to this painful matter.”
 From that time on, she never again spoke on this subject.

-In ultra-Orthodox historiography, Rayna Batya’s anger and desperation have been censored so as not to provide a precedent for present-day feminist complaints.
-For example, in the conversations between young Barukh and Rayna Batya, presented in the book My Uncle the Neziv, a biography of Rabbi Naphtali Zevi Judah Berlin which is part of the ArtScroll history series, Rayna Batya’s feelings of rage, suffering and humiliation are absent.
+In ultra-Orthodox historiography, Berlin’s anger and desperation have been censored so as not to provide a precedent for present-day feminist complaints.
+For example, the conversations between young Barukh and Batya are presented in the book My Uncle the Neziv.
+The book is a part of the ArtScroll history series and is a biography of Rabbi Naphtali Zevi Judah Berlin, and Rayna Batya’s feelings of rage, suffering, and humiliation are notably absent from the text.
 In addition, the Mishnah on her table has been removed, because the study of the Oral Law has still not become an accepted part of the curriculum of ultra-Orthodox women.

 Chapter 46 of the fourth part of Epstein’s autobiography is entitled “The Wisdom of Women” and consists of a description of Rayna Batya Berlin and her conversations with her nephew as Epstein recalls them.
 These conversations probably took place in Yiddish.